naomis-archive/github-testing-playground/README.md

 This repository is currently not deployed.

+## Feedback and Bugs

+If you have feedback or a bug report, please feel free to open a GitHub issue!

+## Contributing

+If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and we will review it as soon as we are able!
+Please review our [contributing guidelines](CONTRIBUTING.md) first.

+## Code of Conduct

+Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Hacktoberfest 2020

 Please note that if you are participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this year, submissions to this repository **will not** count toward your progress.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):